A Complete Guide to CBD

 What is CBD?

-CBD is a plant compound found in many nutritious vegetables including kale, broccoli, and Echinacea.
-It is most abundant in hemp.
-When ingested in concentrated form, CBD is known to promote balance and tranquility.
-Unlike THC, which has strong psychoactive effects, CBD has a calming effect.
-It is the most promising cannabinoid compound from both a marketing perspective.
+Cannabinoids (CBD) are plant compounds which stimulate the endocannabinoid system (ECS) and are naturally found in the body and in many nutritious vegetables including kale, broccoli, and Echinacea.
+It is most abundant in the hemp plant and when ingested in concentrated form, CBD is known to promote balance and tranquillity to the body and mind.
+Unlike THC, which has strong psychoactive effects, CBD is non-psychoactive and has a calming effect….

-It was in a project in the 1940s that CBD and THC were first isolated.
-But the chemical structure of the CBD wasn’t described until the mid 1960s.
-There’s been a debate as to who to attribute the discovery of CBD and THC to, Raphael Mechiulum or Roger Adams.
-But we are glad for whoever it was that made the discovery.
+It was during a project in the 1930s that CBD and THC were first isolated.
+But the chemical structure of the CBD wasn’t described until the early 1960s.
+There’s been a debate as to whom was responsible for the discovery of CBD and THC – Raphael Mechoulam ( an Israeli organic chemist and professor of Medicinal Chemistry at the Hebrew University of Jerusalem) or Roger Adams who was responsible of isolating CBD back in the 1930s in the US and by Alexander Todd at about the same time.
+Raphael Mechoulam is considered the ‘grandfather’ of CBD research and we are very grateful to him and his team for their important discovery.

 How CBD Affects the Body and the Brain